cliqz-oss/nove/README.md

-Nove - A event bus by CLIQZ
+Nove - An event bus by CLIQZ
 ===========================

 Nove is a drop-in replacement for [Square's Otto][1].